by Dick Brown

 1926 U.S. Amateur

 George Von Elm, a native of Utah, was the first resident west of Chicago to win the National Amateur.
 His play was indifferent during the early part of the week, but he was able to climb through his bracket and to make it into the 36-hole championship match with Bobby Jones.
 Von Elm defeated Jones 2 and 1 in that match in what William D. Richardson, the New York Times writer, deemed to be “one of the greatest upsets ever known in the realm of sports.”
 Jones won the first hole, but lost the second and never again led in the match.
 Bobby got back to even on the first hole of the second round, and his game seemed to be getting sounder.
-However, Von Elm’s second shot on the 5th hole of the second round that settled 15 feet from the pin enabled an easy birdie putt, and put him in the lead.
-He maintained his lead for the remainder of the round, and won on the 17th hole.
-The two most written about shots of the day were Jones’ failure on his first try to get out of the front bunker of the 10th hole, which led to a bogey, and his subsequent errant tee shot into the ditch on the 13th which also caused a bogey.
-But the key shot of the tournament was Von Elm’s second on the 5th.
+However, Von Elm’s second shot on the fifth hole of the second round that settled 15 feet from the pin enabled an easy birdie putt, and put him in the lead.
+He maintained his lead for the remainder of the round, and won on No. 17.
+The two most written about shots of the day were Jones’ failure on his first try to get out of the front bunker of No. 10, which led to a bogey, and his subsequent errant tee shot into the ditch on No. 13 which also caused a bogey.
+But the key shot of the tournament was Von Elm’s second on the fifth.

 1936 U.S. Open

-The entire atmosphere of the 1936 U.S. Open, played on the Upper, was established a year earlier at Oakmont, which the USGA set up to be so difficult that no one broke par, and the event was won by the local club pro.
+The entire atmosphere of the 1936 U.S. Open, played on the Upper, was established a year earlier at Oakmont, which the USGA set up to be so difficult that no one broke par, and the event was won by the local club professional.
 The resulting criticism of the USGA was stinging, which reacted, when during the following year the event came to Baltusrol’s Upper, by setting the course up to be so easy that a number of scoring records, including the tournament record, were shattered.
 Another result was that fully a dozen players were in contention as the fourth round began.
-“Lighthorse” Harry Cooper was in the lead and played confidently until the 14th hole when he missed a 14-foot birdie putt and then a 3-foot putt for par.
-Tony Manero, a relatively unknown club pro, a native of Westchester County and a boyhood friend of Gene Sarazen, had begun his round four shots behind Cooper, but was playing the best golf of his life at the time of Cooper’s lapse.
-He caught Cooper by making par on the 14th, which Cooper had bogeyed.
-He bogeyed the 16th, as Cooper had done, but birdied the 16th and took the lead.
-When he reached the 18th tee, he had to wait for two other groups to tee off before he could finally take the tee.
+“Lighthorse” Harry Cooper was in the lead and played confidently until No. 14 when he missed a 14-foot birdie putt and then a three-foot putt for par.
+Tony Manero, a relatively unknown club professional, a native of Westchester County and a boyhood friend of Gene Sarazen, had begun his round four shots behind Cooper, but was playing the best golf of his life at the time of Cooper’s lapse.
+He caught Cooper by making par on No. 14, which Cooper had bogeyed.
+He bogeyed the No. 16, as Cooper had done, but birdied No. 16 and took the lead.
+When he reached the tee on 18, he had to wait for two other groups to tee off before he could finally take the tee.
 His nerves were drum head tight, but Sarazen, his friend and compatriot from the old days in the caddy shacks in Westchester, who himself was out of contention for the championship, settled him down and helped him keep his focus.
 Finally, Manero took his turn on the tee and split the fairway with his drive.
 (There was discussion later as to whether or not Sarazen broke the rule that prohibits helping a fellow competitor, but as he had not done such things as clubbing Manero, or reading his putts, but only cheering him on, he was absolved in the court of opinion.)
-The 12,000 spectators formed an oval surrounding Sarazen and Manero on the fairway, and the green as Manero hit his second, a 200-yard iron that landed on the back of the left bunker but bounded diagonally forward and right to a spot ten feet from the pin.
+The 12,000 spectators formed an oval surrounding Sarazen and Manero on the fairway, and the green as Manero hit his second, a 200-yard iron that landed on the back of the left bunker but bounded diagonally forward and right to a spot that was ten feet from the pin.
 Two putts later, Manero was the U.S. Open champion.

 Manero shot a 67 that day.
 That score was a course record for the Upper that was equaled a number of times but not broken until 2014.
 He also set a tournament record of 287.
-One could nominate the second shot during the last round on the 14th to 10 feet that tied him; or the 25-foot birdie putt on the 13th that put him within reach; or the 10-footer on the 16th that put him ahead, as the key shot of the tournament, but our view is that Manero’s iron into the 18th green was the shot that won him the tournament.
+One could nominate the second shot during the last round on No. 14 to 10 feet that tied him; or the 25-foot birdie putt on No. 13 that put him within reach; or the 10-footer on No. 16 that put him ahead, as the key shot of the tournament, but our view is that Manero’s iron into No. 18 green was the shot that won him the tournament.

 1954 U.S. Open